Command & Conquer: Generals – Zero Hour: Gameplay

 In addition to the three factions from the vanilla game, three playable generals have been added to each faction, each with his or her strengths and weaknesses, as well as unique units and/or modifications to the standard arsenal.

 Generals' Challenge

-In this mode, the player takes on the identity of one of the nine generals and battles other generals one by one, ultimately confronting a powerful boss general who utilizes technology from all three factions.
-This game mode is a median between the campaign and skirmish game modes, as in a general challenge the game starts unevenly with enemy base already built, but there are no other objectives rather than destroying all of the opponent's buildings to win.
+In this mode, the player takes on the identity of one of the nine generals and battles other generals one by one (excluding Infantry General and Demolition General), ultimately confronting a powerful boss general who utilizes technology from all three factions.
+This mode is somewhere between the campaign and skirmish modes, as the game starts unevenly with the enemy base already built, but there are no objectives other than to destroy all of the opponent's buildings to win.

 Online play

 Custom games can have up to eight players playing in one online game.
 Players can also set-up LAN games, with the number of players allowed depending on the speed of the host's Internet connection (modem, router, etc.).